shukui/ML_MovieRecommender/README.md

 ## Description

-In this project, I developed a machine learning model for a movie recommender system.
+In this project, I developed a machine-learning model for a movie recommender system.
 The model is built using NumPy, Pandas, CSV, Matplotlib, Seaborn, and Scikit-learn.
-The model analyzes a dataset of movies and recommends similar movies based on the user's preferences.
+The model analyzes a dataset of movies, calculates the similarity, and recommends similar movies based on the user's preferences.

 ## Modules Used